UPPMAX/HPC-python/docs/lesson_plans/20260423/README.md

 Pelle       |  3|Yes
 Vera        |  1|

-Progress: 42/71 registrations has a video
+Progress: 52 of 71 (i.e. 73%) registrations has a video